Special Planning | 70 years of publishing technology: from factory printing mechanization to 5G all things intelligent

 Abstract A systematic review of the technological development of China's publishing industry since 1949.
 The 70-year development of publishing technology is divided into 4 stages: 1949-1987 is the stage of industrial civilization centered on printing; 1988-2001 is the stage of transition from industrial civilization to information civilization; and 2002-2015 is the transition from digital publishing to integrated development The stage of information civilization; 2016-present is the stage of intelligent artificial intelligence civilization.
-Based on the carding, it is pointed out that the publishing technology has changed from restrained and closed to cross-border opening; the transformation and upgrading of the publishing industry must not only focus on natural technology, but also social technology; 5G will push the publishing industry back to the material age.
+Based on the carding, it is pointed out that the publishing technology has changed from introverted and closed to cross-border opening; the transformation and upgrading of the publishing industry must attach importance to not only natural technology but also social technology; 5G will push the publishing industry back to the material age.

-Key words 70 years; 5G; publishing technology; printing; artificial intelligence "remember the old and learn new".
-This article analyzes the 70-year evolution logic of China's publishing industry from the perspective of publishing technology, and observes the future development path of China's publishing industry from history.
+Key words 70 years; 5G; publishing technology; printing; artificial intelligence "remember the old and learn the new".
 With reference to other literatures and the development of China's publishing technology [1-2], according to the stage of industrial civilization (1949-1987), the transition from industrial civilization to information civilization (1988-2001), information civilization (2002-2015) and artificial intelligence Civilization (2016-) systematically combed the development of publishing technology in the four major technological stages over the past 70 years.
 Of course, the above-mentioned division of publishing technology development stages is not absolute, it can only be an approximate year.
-There are two reasons: one is that the technological development in time is continuous and cannot be divided according to the year; the other is that the diffusion of technology and innovation has a process and the development is uneven.
+There are two reasons: First, the technological development in time is continuous and cannot be divided according to the year; second, there is a process of the diffusion of technology and innovation, and the development is uneven.

 1 1949-1987: The stage of industrial civilization surrounding printing